TABLE OF CONTENTS

 b.
 Courses.
 Three formal training courses have been developed for the DEEIOC staff.
 These include:

 (1) All Staff Members Orientation.
-This is a course designed by each DO to explain the basic concepts of the EEOICPA.
+This is a course designed by each DO, FAB, and the NO to explain the basic concepts of the EEOICPA.

 (2) Claims Examiner Course.
-CEs, Journey level CEs, Senior CEs, Supervisors, and FAB Representatives take this course.
+CEs, Senior CEs, Supervisors, and FAB Representatives take this course.

 It is delivered in a classroom or through self-instructional format.
 A resource person is available to respond to questions if the self-instructional format is used.